MMJ184/MMJ184/README.md

 I love the entire process of developing creative websites.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.

 My main expertise and experience in .Net and .Net api's with angular.
+.Net Diffrent architecture witch I know
+- CQRS
+- Repository Pattern
+- MVC
+- Monolithic

+.Net ORM
+- Dapper
-In .Net I know some coding architecture like CQRS, Repository Pattern, MVC, Monolithic, etc., and also know Dapper and Entity framework orm with database first and code first approach.
+- Entity framework with database first & code first approach.

 ### 🤝 Connect with me: